Density theorems for GL(n): Poincar e series and the Kuznetsov formula

-For fixed $y$ and compact support of $E$, it follows from Lemma \ref{volume} that the $c$-sum runs over a finite set and $U_w(\Bbb{R})$ runs over a compact domain.
-In particular the right hand side is absolutely convergent (and the assumption $\Re \nu_j > 2/n$ in \cite[Theorem A]{Fr} can be dropped; Friedberg works more generally with bounded $E$).
+For fixed $y$ and fixed compact support of $E$, it follows from the two bounds in Lemma \ref{volume} with $M$ in place of $B$ that the $c$-sum runs over a finite set (depending on $M$, $y$ and the support of $F$), and the $U_w(\Bbb{R})$-integral runs over a compact domain (again depending on $M$, $y$ and the support of $F$).
+In particular the right hand side is absolutely convergent (and the assumption $\Re \nu_j > 2/n$ in \cite[Theorem A]{Fr} can be dropped; Friedberg works more generally with bounded $E$ rather than compactly supported $E$).
 Without loss of generality we can assume that $w$ is of the form \eqref{w}.

 Now let $\varpi$ be a not necessarily cuspidal automorphic form occurring in the spectrum of $L^2(\Gamma_0(q)\backslash \mathcal{H})$.
 By unfolding, \eqref{four} and a change of variables $y \leftarrow \iota(N)y$, we have